brettz9/integrity-matters/README.md

 ## To-dos

-1. Add option to do full GET request to cross-check current URL contents.
-2. See about getting HTML parser to preserve whitespace between attributes so that preserves preexisting whitespace when re-serialized?
+1. See about getting HTML parser to preserve whitespace between attributes so that preserves preexisting whitespace when re-serialized?
     Seems `cheerio` is using
     [dom-serializer](https://github.com/cheeriojs/dom-serializer/blob/master/src/index.ts)